-- (a) The contact details of the Buyer's Data Protection Officer are: [REDACTED] - (b) The contact details of the Supplier's Data Protection Officer are: [insert supplier DPO name], [insert supplier DPO email] - (c) The Processor shall comply with any further written instructions with respect to Processing by the Controller. - (d) Any such further instructions shall be incorporated into this Appendix.
+- (a) The contact details of the Buyer's Data Protection Officer are: REDACTED (b) The contact details of the Supplier's Data Protection Officer are: REDACTED - (c) The Processor shall comply with any further written instructions with respect to Processing by the Controller. - (d) Any such further instructions shall be incorporated into this Appendix.